Gooba: Promotion

 The song was promoted via a large billboard in Times Square that read "The King Is Back".
 6ix9ine also hosted an Instagram Live session on the day of the song's release, which received a record of 2 million simultaneous views.

 Composition and lyrics

 "Gooba" contains a simplistic trap beat, and finds 6ix9ine employing his signature "aggressive" style.
 Lyrically, as noted by Rap-Up, he "unleashes his wrath on the haters and clout chasers".
-In the chorus, 6ix9ine raps "Are you dumb, stupid, or dumb?", rehashing a line from Brooklyn rapper Ronny Godz's song "Are You Dumb", a line which 6ix9ine previously utilized on his 2018 song "Stoopid".
+In the first verse, 6ix9ine raps "Are you dumb, stupid, or dumb?", rehashing a line from Brooklyn rapper Ronny Godz's song "Are You Dumb", a line which 6ix9ine previously utilized on his 2018 song "Stoopid".
 He also addresses testifying in court against members of the Nine Trey Bloods Gang in return for a reduced sentence: "Tell me how I ratted, came home to a big bag".
 The track also includes a reference to the COVID-19 pandemic ("Basic, been hot, way before coronavirus").
 Brendan Klinkenberg of Rolling Stone described the song as "punishingly blunt and seemingly designed to provoke".